 Violin E string notes and fingering: Notes and tips

-The main notes while playing on the E string are open E, F, G, A, and B. Those are diatonic notes and can be altered with sharps and flats.
+The main notes while playing on the E string are open E, F, G, A, and B. These are natural or diatonic notes and can be altered with sharps and flats.

 2.Play sharps or flats with the same finger by moving it higher or lower from the diatonic note.
 Remember about the distance between half steps and whole steps.
 When playing half steps, put your fingers very close to each other, with no space between them, to play in tune.